marcelus20/tuples-for-Java/README.md

 <h3>The use of tuples</h3>
 <p backgraound="silver">
-  Tuples can be used when you feel the need of using immutable lists and each element of the tuple can be different types for instance, you can have the a tuple of an Integer as first element and String on the second element.
+  Tuples can be used when you feel the need of using immutable lists that may contain different types of variable, for instance, you can have the a tuple of an Integer as first element and String as second element.
 <p>

 <h3>How to make an static import</h3>